In Your Eyes (George Benson album)

 In Your Eyes is a 1983 album by George Benson.
 It is his only album produced by producer Arif Mardin.
 It includes the hit "Lady Love Me (One More Time)".
-The title track would later be covered by Jeffrey Osborne for his 1986 album Emotional.

 Track listing

 Note: Some cassette versions of the album have "Love Will Come Again" and "In Search of a Dream" extended to 6 minutes and 32 seconds and 7 minutes and 37 seconds, respectively.
 These versions were not included on vinyl or CD issues of the album.